-- Clean your mouth 3-4 times a day using a soft toothbrush and mild toothpaste. - Keep your lips moist by using lip balm, petroleum jelly, or other products. - Do not eat irritating foods (including foods that are acidic, spicy, salty, or coarse). - Eat soft and moist foods that are easy to swallow. - Do not use alcohol-based oral hygiene products. - Stay away from tobacco, alcohol, and sugary drinks.
+- Clean your mouth 3-4 times a day using a soft toothbrush and mild toothpaste. - Keep your lips moist by using lip balm, petroleum jelly or other products. - Do not eat irritating foods (including foods that are acidic, spicy, salty or coarse). - Eat soft and moist foods that are easy to swallow. - Rinse your mouth with a mixture of warm salt water and baking soda.
+(Ask your nurse for instructions on the recipe.) - Do not use alcohol-based oral hygiene products. - Stay away from tobacco, alcohol and sugary drinks.